inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Added ability to have default answer choices on multiple choice questions
 * Fixed design flaws with custom forms.
 * Added image field for questions
-* Added filters and improved extendablitiy
+* Added filters and improved extendibility
 * Whole bunch of other stuff

 == Upgrade Notice ==

-= 2.0-beta =
+= 2.1 =
-Major rewrite of plugin, BETA version requires testing!
-Shouldn't be used in production.
+A lot more stable than beta releases.
+There is still going to be a few bugs, please report them on the <a href="http://wordpress.org/tags/wp-survey-and-quiz-tool?forum_id=10">support forums</a>.

 == Installation ==